amniskin/amniskin.github.io/_posts/2015-11-30-whats-in-a-language.md

 ---
 layout: post
 title: What's in a language?
-categories:
-- Mathematics
+category: Mathematics
 excerpt: "The basics of the theory of formal languages"
 tags:
-- Formal language
 - intro
-- language
+- linguistics
-- math
+- mathematics
 banner: /assets/images/2015/11/Romance-lg-classification-en.png
 ---